-The Department shall notify mandated reporters in the event that it decides to screen out a 51A report filed by said mandated reporter.
-Said notification of the Department's screen out decision shall be accomplished by means of a standard form letter established by the Department.
+The Department shall notify mandated reporters in the event that it decides to screen out a 51A report filed by the mandated reporter.
+The notification of the Department's screen out decision shall be accomplished by means of a standard form letter established by the Department.

-4.24A: Screening – Identification of Family Members

-Prior to the initiation of an investigation, the screener shall identify all family members that are known to the screener.
-For the purpose of screening and investigation, family is defined as all family members and other individuals residing in the home, children in DCF placements, children residing out of the home, and any parent/parent substitute living out of the home.
+Notification to the District Attorney and Local Law Enforcement

+At any point in the screening process, if the Department determines that the report involves a crime that requires a mandatory referral to the District Attorney and local law enforcement, the Department shall immediately make such notification in accordance with 110 CMR 4.51

+Frivolous Reports

+If the Department determines during the screening process that the 51A report is frivolous, or otherwise invalid the Department shall indicate in the intake.
+The Department shall not maintained in the central registry or any other computerized systems utilized by the Department the information about the child, family, allegations and other information gathered about the report

-4.25: Screening - Emergency and Non-Emergency Responses
+4.23: Screening - Emergency and Non-Emergency Responses

-(1) If the screener determines:
+(1) If the Department determines:

 (a) that the report constitutes an event or subject matter within the Department's mandate; and

-(b) that the reported condition poses a threat of immediate danger to the life, health, or physical safety of the child, then the screener shall designate the report an "emergency report" and cause the matter to be assigned for an immediate investigation as provided hereafter in 110 CMR.
+(b) that the reported condition poses a threat of immediate danger to the life, health, or physical safety of the child, then the Department shall designate the report an "emergency report" and cause the matter to be assigned for an immediate response as provided hereafter in 110 CMR 4.24

-(2) If the screener determines:
+(2) If the Department determines:

 (a) that the report constitutes an event or subject matter within the Department's mandate; and

-(b) that the reported condition does not pose a threat of immediate danger to the life, health or physical safety of the child, then the screener shall designate the report a "non-emergency report" and cause the matter to be assigned for an investigation as provided hereafter in 110 CMR 4.27.
+(b) that the reported condition does not pose a threat of immediate danger to the life, health or physical safety of the child, then the Department shall designate the report a "non-emergency report" and cause the matter to be assigned for an response as provided hereafter in 110 CMR 4.25.

-4.26: Investigation or Emergency Reports
+4.24: Response to Emergency Reports

-Once a report is designated an "emergency report", the Department shall immediately initiate an emergency response.
+(1) Once a report is designated an "emergency report", the Department shall immediately initiate an emergency response.
 The first priority of an emergency response is to view the child(ren) in question, and to determine the condition of any other children residing in the same household.
-The children are visited a minimum of one time within 24 hours after receipt of the report.
+The reported child(ren) is visited a minimum of one time within 2 hours after receipt of the report and all other child(ren) within 24 hours after receipt of the report.
 This meeting should occur in the home; however, in certain situations the social worker and supervisor may decide that another location is more appropriate (e.g., the child is hospitalized, the injury/incident occurred outside the home, the child would be placed at greater risk if interviewed in the home).

-Parents and other individuals living in the home are visited a minimum of one time, within 24 hours after the receipt of the report.
-The investigator and supervisor determine which family members will be contacted based on their determination of which individuals would be expected to provide significant information regarding the current allegations.
+Parents and other individuals living in the home are visited a minimum of one time, within 24 hours after the receipt of the report, the home is visited.
+The response worker and supervisor determine which family members will be contacted based on their determination of which individuals would be expected to provide significant information regarding the current allegations.